-If you file for Chapter 7 or Chapter 13 bankruptcy, you must attend something called the 341 hearing or the meeting of creditors.The bankruptcy trustee that is assigned to your case will preside over this meeting.
-Read on to learn what to expect at the 341 hearing, what role your trustee plays, and questions your trustee is likely to ask you.
+If you file for Chapter 7 or Chapter 13 bankruptcy, you must attend a meeting called the 341 hearing or meeting of creditors conducted by the bankruptcy trustee assigned to your case.
+In this article, you'll learn what to expect at the 341 meeting of creditors, including questions the trustee will likely ask you.

-The purpose of the meeting is to give the trustee the opportunity to ask you questions about and or verify the information you provided in the bankruptcy schedules that you filed with the bankruptcy court.
-The meeting is electronically recorded so that there is an official record that can be reviewed by anyone who may have an interest in your case.
-Generally, an interested party must specifically request the recording from the Office of the United States Trustee, a division of the United States Department of Justice that is responsible for monitoring bankruptcy cases and trustees.
+The purpose of the meeting is to give the trustee the opportunity to ask you questions the information you provided in the bankruptcy schedules filed with the bankruptcy court.
+The trustee electronically records the meeting so that an official record exists that can be reviewed by anyone with interest in your case.
+An interested party must request the recording from the Office of the United States Trustee, the division of the United States Department of Justice responsible for monitoring bankruptcy cases and trustees.

-The meetings are usually very short, with three or more different cases set for the same half hour time period.
-Depending on the way they are handled in your district, they may be held in a large room with all of the people who have 341 meetings during that time period sitting in and listening or they might be held in a separate small room with only the people who are attending the specific meeting that is taking place.
-Most people in attendance are also filing for bankruptcy.
+The meetings are usually very short, with three or more different cases set for the same half hour period.
+Depending on your district, the meeting might be held in a large room with other people scheduled for a 341 meeting during that same time (about ten people per hour is common).
+Or, it might be held in a separate small room with only those individuals involved in attendance.

 You need to bring picture identification (such as a drivers license, a passport or other government issued identification) and your social security card or other proof of your social security number.
-Acceptable proof other than a social security card varies by district and sometimes by trustee.
+Acceptable proof other than a social security card can vary by district.
 If you are required to bring anything else, you will be informed in advance.
-The notice that you receive from the clerk that sets the date and time of the meeting may instruct you to bring certain items or the trustee might contact you with additional requests.
-Sometimes, documents that you were required to provide to the trustee prior to the meeting, will be returned to you there.
-This all depends on local procedures.
+The notice that you receive from the clerk that sets the date and time of the meeting may instruct you to bring certain items, or the trustee might contact you with additional requests.
+Sometimes, documents you provided to the trustee before the meeting will be returned to you there, depending on local practices.

 The trustee will call your case and request to review the identification so that your identity can be verified.
 Then you will be sworn in (or you can affirm) and the meeting will begin.
 The trustee will begin by having you state your name and address, and asking if you read the bankruptcy information sheet.

-Every trustee has their own procedure and what they ask may depend on the information provided in your particular schedules, but you can expect general questions such as:
+Every trustee has a personal procedure and the questions asked will likely depend on the information provided in your schedules.
+Common questions include: